-Many business owners will understandably gravitate towards the forwarder who offers the lowest initial price.
-However, these Amazon sellers and entrepreneurs find out the hard way with hidden charges and uncertainty around the location of their goods.
-This ends up costing more time, energy, and money than if they had chosen a service-based freight forwarder who offers honest, up-front pricing and real-time shipment visibility.
+This can end up costing sellers more time, energy, and money than if they had chosen a service-based freight forwarder who offers honest, up-front pricing, and real-time shipment visibility.

-E-commerce is a chaotic business environment, prone to last-minute changes ranging from adjusting carton dimensions to the forecasted velocity at which in-stock products sell.
+E-commerce is a chaotic business environment, prone to last-minute changes ranging from adjusting carton dimensions to forecasting the speed at which products can sell.

-A forwarder who communicates clearly and effectively will save businesses money.
-A prime example is to make sure the same company partners with you across multiple time zones.
-When selecting a freight forwarder, ask them about their physical presence and/or capabilities in both the country of origin and destination.
+When selecting an Amazon freight forwarder, always ask them about their physical presence and capabilities in both the country of origin and the destination.

-Communication doesn’t have a tangible price tag, but it delivers an incredible value (and peace of mind) while you focus on growing your business.
+Communication doesn’t have a tangible price tag, but it delivers incredible value (and peace of mind) while you can focus on growing your business.

-Prior to confirming an upcoming shipment, pay attention to how your forwarder communicates with you.
-This will tell you a lot about their level of customer service and might reveal communication challenges.
+Before confirming an upcoming shipment, pay attention to how your forwarder communicates with you.
+This will tell you a lot about their level of customer service and might reveal future communication challenges.

 Before booking your next shipment, make sure you understand customs duties and Incoterms.
 This way, you’ll have a clearer understanding of what’s included in your shipment and how to avoid unexpected charges along the way.

 At origin, factories often partner with freight forwarders who work through an agent model.
 These shipping agents do not have a global presence and there is often a lack of visibility.
-It can, however, add value to know exactly what’s going on with your shipments and plan around the arrival of your cargo across different time zones.
+It’s important to know exactly what’s going on with your shipment so you can make plans around the arrival of your cargo across the different time zones.

 Online shopping is clearly the future of retail.
-Surprisingly, many logistics companies haven’t embraced this change.
-Partnering with a freight forwarder that is familiar with e-commerce is essential as you aim to quickly grow your business.
+Many logistics companies still haven’t embraced this change.
+Partnering with a freight forwarder that is familiar with e-commerce and Amazon FBA is essential as you aim to quickly grow your business.

-Let’s take for example Fulfillment by Amazon (FBA)’s strict guidelines around deliveries and packaging.
-As a seller, your hands are tied following their strict rules and regulations.
-Freight forwarders who understand this side of the business will easily navigate you through Amazon’s unique fulfillment requirements.
+Let’s take, for example, Fulfillment by Amazon (FBA)’s strict guidelines around deliveries and packaging.
+As a seller, your hands are tied following Amazon’s rules and regulations.
+Freight forwarders who understand this side of the business, and have dealt with Amazon thousands of times, can easily navigate you through Amazon’s unique fulfillment requirements.

-The best piece of advice we can give you: ask your freight forwarder how they approach optimizing your door-to-door Amazon FBA costs opposed to just port-to-port.
-Tremendous cost savings can be achieved using the right partner for the last-mile delivery, which can’t be quoted up front.
+The best piece of advice we can give you: ask your Amazon FBA freight forwarder how they approach optimizing your door-to-door costs as opposed to just port-to-port.
+You can achieve tremendous cost savings using the right partner for the last-mile delivery.

 Don’t just go with the cheapest option offered.
 With so many hidden costs and your responsibilities as an importer, forwarders who offer a premium service, in combination with a competitive rate, could end up saving you hundreds (or even thousands) of dollars on the backend.

-Make sure the provider you choose offers transparent quoting, a clear and collaborative communication tool, and readily available updates on the status of your shipment.
+Make sure the Amazon freight forwarder you choose offers transparent quoting, a clear and collaborative communication tool, and readily available updates on the status of your shipment.